Updated for Title II Final Rule | websites, apps, documents

 Section 508 is a US federal procurement standard demanding conformance for anyone developing technology to the US government.
 The standard ensures that electronic and information technology is accessible to federal employees and US citizens.
 A world-first published in 1998, Section 508 was revised in 2017 to point to W3C’s WCAG 2.0 Level AA.
 The Revised Section 508 (also known as Section 508 ICT Refresh and 2017 Section 508) is a requirement as of January 2018.

 It used to be that the only way to comply with accessibility standards for persons with disabilities or difficulties was to publish content in HTML.
-One of the most exciting parts of the new Revised Section 508 and WCAG 2.0 is that it has become feasible for you to choose PDF as the only container for certain content on your website … but only if you know how.
 We’ve worked with industry leaders to put together this comprehensive and powerful course, where attendees walk away with immediately-applicable tips and techniques to make all their pages and sites more accessible.

-De-mystify how to make online or offline Web and PDF content accessible, whether your source is Word, Excel, PowerPoint, InDesign… or existing PDF.
+De-mystify how to make online or offline Web and documents accessible, whether your source is Word, Excel, PowerPoint, InDesign… or existing PDF.

 Most adults suffer from some level of disability or difficulty that can be mitigated through accessible technologies.
 And when we design for the extremes, everyone benefits.

-Not only will you comply with the standards (Section 508, PDF/UA, WCAG): you’ll be broadening the audience for your content while enriching the experience of existing users, reduce your publishing costs, and also improve your search results.
+Not only will you comply with the standards and regulations (ADA, Section 508, WCAG): you’ll be broadening the audience for your content while enriching the experience of existing users, reduce your publishing costs, and also improve your search results.

 Meet the latest accessibility regulations faster, and with no programming knowledge required.
 Broaden audiences, improve Google reach (and SEO in general), while making sites accessible to all.
-Spend a day with David Berman or his colleagues, rated #1 on this topic in North America, and learn how to comply with current American legislation and WCAG guidelines.
+Spend a day with David Berman’s team, rated #1 on this topic in North America, and learn how to comply with current American legislation and WCAG guidelines.

-Our full-day course includes a thorough review of every pertinent success criterion that applies to accessible Web and documents (such as U.S. Section 508 and, under precedent law, the ADA).
+Our full-day course includes a thorough review of every pertinent success criterion that applies to accessible Web and documents (such as ADA, HSS, and Section 508).

 Finally, you’ll venture into where accessibility meets usability.
 Not only will you leave with ideas you can use right away, you may also gain a whole new attitude towards how technology can improve lives.
 By the end of the day you will not only be aware of why accessibility and standards affect everyone: you’ll be equipped with a thorough understanding of the best strategies to approach what needs to be done and how, in order to drive down costs, increase reach, and improve SEO.